A warning in advance, after a few weeks off, getting back into writing mode was painful. This is distinctly lacking in eloquence.

 For our Spring Break we had planned yet another grand tour encompassing the front and the back of the High Atlas mountains.
 We planned to drive down the front of the mountain range, crossing over them at Marrakesh and then returning along the desert side.
 Due a the sad loss of a family member our plans had to be changed to include a trip home for a funeral.
 This could only be a quick trip as we had a friend booked on flights to meet us in Marrakesh.
 It was this time restriction that led us into our own version of Planes, Trains and Automobiles all so we could scrape forty hours of time at home to be with family.

 Our journey commenced with a 1 hour drive to Fes Airport, where we might have had to wait just as long for coffee and stale croissants if Nick had not suggested to the incompetent woman behind the counter that it would be quicker if he went behind the counter and made it himself.
 We then had a 3 hour flight to Paris where we had a 6 hour stop-over.
-This we filled 1.5 hours on a train to meet friends for a sunny beer in a park.
-Then back to the airport to wait for a delayed 2 hour flight to Liverpool before a 1 hour drive home.
+This we filled 1.5 hours of when we went into Paris to meet friends for a sunny beer in a park.
+Then back to the airport to wait for a 2 hour delayed flight to Liverpool before a 1 hour drive home.
 Door to door in just under 16 hours.

-We learnt two important things that day.
-Never buy coffee in Fes airport, it is probably one of the most uncivilised international airports in the world, and never plan on eating dinner in Charles De Gaul airport, it is only marginally more civilised than Fes airport and you have to walk about three kilometres before you can do anything.
+We learned two important things that day.
+Never buy coffee upstairs in Fes airport, it is probably one of the most uncivilised international airports in the world, and never plan on eating dinner in Charles De Gaul airport, it is only marginally more civilised than Fes airport, and you have to walk about three kilometres before you can do anything.

 From Manchester to Marrakesh....